Love And Hip Hop Atlanta: Rasheeda Frost Spotted Without Wedding Ring, After Kirk Frost Cheated

 So far for Season 6, we’ve seen a woman named Jasmine Washington claim that Kirk Frost had engaged in an affair with her, and fathered her child.
 Kirk Frost has remained adamant that these accusations are untrue.
 However, that hasn’t helped their marriage in the least bit.
 Part of the reason is because, despite his claims of innocence, Kirk Frost has refused to take a DNA test–something that could easily put rest to these rumors.
 Though the season is only just getting started, it’s safe to say their relationship is rockier than ever.

-????????when that @Poizcosmetics Georgia Peach lipstick is poppin ???? available at POIZCOSMETICS.COM makeup by: @sophiemua….. hair #diamonddynastyvirginhair
+????????when that @Poizcosmetics Georgia Peach lipstick is poppin???? available at POIZCOSMETICS.COM makeup by: @sophiemua….. hair #diamonddynastyvirginhair

 A post shared by Rasheeda (@rasheedadabosschick) on